mrjex/Global-City-Streaming/README.md

 #### API Tests

 The tests are conducted and automated through shell scripts.
-I was introduced to this file extension in [Cyber Physical Systems of Systems](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-2/7.%20Cyber%20Physical%20Systems%20and%20Sytems%20of%20Systems?ref_type=heads) and I appreciated the ease at which the developer can maintain in the development of complex projects with multiple entities, each with their own entrypoint.
+I was introduced to this file extension in [Cyber Physical Systems of Systems](https://github.com/mrjex/Cyber-Physical-Systems-and-Sytems-of-Systems) and I appreciated the ease at which the developer can maintain in the development of complex projects with multiple entities, each with their own entrypoint.
 It's hard to keep track of everything and the order in which sub-components have to be executed to deliver the expected result of one's system.
-Therefore, I decided to go with these types of tests, as opposed to Postman tests which I worked on in [Web Development](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-2/1.%20Web%20Development?ref_type=heads) and [Distributed Systems](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-2/3.%20Distributed%20Systems/dentanoid-project/2.%20apis/patient-api?ref_type=heads).
-A few other of my prior experiences in the domain of testing are [Object Oriented Programming](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-1/1.%20Object%20Oriented%20Programming?ref_type=heads), [Software Quality & Testing](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-2/6.%20Software%20Quality%20&%20Testing?ref_type=heads) and [Systems Development](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-1/7.%20Systems%20Development/WioPlay?ref_type=heads)
+Therefore, I decided to go with these types of tests, as opposed to Postman tests which I worked on in [Bookster](https://github.com/mrjex/Bookster) and [Dentanoid - Distributed Systems](https://github.com/Dentanoid).

 **Weather API Tests:**